Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 ## Tools for Checkpoint/Restart

+Even though checkpoint/restart is a much needed capability, using it is unfortunately not that easy.
 If you wish to use checkpoint/restart, your **first step** should always be to check if your application already has such capabilities built-in, as that is the most stable and safe way of doing it.
 Applications that are known to have some sort of **native checkpoint/restart** include: